Colorectal, Colon, and Rectal Cancer

-Colorectal cancer is malignant cells found in the colon or rectum.
-The colon and the rectum are parts of the large intestine, which is part of the digestive system.
+Colorectal cancer, colon cancer, and rectal cancer are malignant cells found in the colon or rectum (both are parts of the large intestine, which is part of the digestive system).
 Because colon cancer and rectal cancers have many features in common, they are sometimes referred to together as colorectal cancer.
 Cancerous tumors found in the colon or rectum also may spread to other parts of the body.

-Members of our program are nationally recognized leaders in their specialties who also actively engage in research related to colorectal cancer.
+Members of our colon cancer program are nationally recognized leaders in their specialties who also actively engage in research related to colorectal, colon, and rectum cancers.
 You may be eligible to participate in ongoing clinical and basic science research trials.

 Meet Our Team